sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 			"id": "ANNOT_VALUE1"
 		}
 	]

-For information on how to handle the indices for `annotations`, `attributes` or `observations` see the section dedicated to [handling component values](#handling-component-values).
+	Note:
+	For attribute "ATTR2", the values are omitted in the attribute definition and thus presented directly in the dataSets' `observations` (instead of indexes).

 ### observations

 *Object* *optional*.
-Collection of observations.
-Each observation is represented as a name/value pair in the `observations` object.
+Collection of observations in form of JSON *name/value pairs*.
+Each underlying observation is represented as a JSON *name/value pair* in the `observations` object.

-An observation is uniquely identified through the content of the *name* in the name/value pair, which is the indices of the corresponding values of all dimensions presented at observation level (indices in the `values` array of the respective `component` object within the `structure.dimensions.observation` array) separated by a colon (":").
+The *name* in the JSON *name/value pair* represents the unique observation identifier, which is the concatenation of the indexes of the `values` of all `dimensions` presented at `observation` level (i.e. indexes of the fields in the `values` array of the respective *component* object within the `structure.dimensions.observation` array) separated by a colon character (":").
-It's one single index for time series and cross-sections representations, but there will be more than one when the data are represented as a flat view of observations.
+The `dimension` specified in the "dimensionAtObservation" parameter of the SDMX API is used to identify the observations.
+By default that dimension is the time dimension (with ID "TIME_PERIOD").
+Thus, there is only one single index in the observation identifier, e.g. "2".
+With "dimensionAtObservation=allDimensions", when the data are represented as a flat view of observations, all dimensions with more than 1 value will be presented at observation level.
+Here, there can be several concatenated indexes in the observation identifier, e.g. "0:0:4:10:2".

+The *value* in the JSON *name/value pair* is an array containing:
+- first: the corresponding values of **all** *measures* (as presented in the `structure.measures.observation` array) or the indexes of these values, depending on the presence of the `values` array in the component definition,
+- followed by: the corresponding values of **all** *attributes* presented in the `structure.attributes.observation` array or the indexes of these values, depending on the presence of the `values` array in the component definition,
-The *value* in the name/value pair is an array containing the observation value (first position), the indices of the corresponding values of `attributes` presented at `observation` level (any following position up to the number of `attributes` defined at  `observation` level), and the indices of the corresponding values of `annotations` of that observation (any following position).
-Therefore, elements after the observation value are for the `observation` level `attributes` and for `annotations` of that observation.
+- and last: the indexes of the values of all `annotations` of that observation.

+Therefore, the array elements after the `measures` are for the `observation` level `attributes` and for `annotations` of that observation.
 Elements for `annotations` are only included if there are `annotations` for that observation. **If `annotations` are present for an observation, then all `attributes` defined at `observation` level must be included.** Otherwise, if the observation has no `annotations`, then beginning from the end of the array, `observation` level `attributes` can be omitted if:
 - the `attribute` is not set for this observation (possible for optional attributes) or
 - the `attribute` value for this observation corresponds to the default value.

-The data type for observation value is *number* or *string*.
-The data type for a reported missing observation value is a *null*.
-The index for an `attribute` is the corresponding index in the `values` array of the respective `component` object within the `structure.attributes.series` array.
-It is *null*ed for unused optional `attributes` when the attribute index needs to be included.
+The data type for the array `measure` and `attribute` elements is *integer*, *number*, *string*, *object of localised strings* (see: *[here](#names)*), arrays of these 4 types or *null*.
+The last is for a reported `measure` measure value or for unused optional `attributes` when the attribute position in the array needs to be filled.
+Indexes for `measure` values are of type *integer* and correspond to the indexes in the `values` array of the respective `component` object within the `structure.measures.observation` array.
+Indexes for `attribute` values are of type *integer* and correspond to the indexes in the `values` array of the respective `component` object within the `structure.attributes.observation` array.
+The data type for the array `annotation` elements is *integer*.
-The index for an `annotation` is the index in the array of `annotations` in the structure field.
+Indexes for `annotation` values correspond to the indexes in the array of `annotations` in the `structure` element.

+For information on how to handle the indexes for `dimensions`, `measures`, `attributes` and `annotations` see the section dedicated to [handling indexes](#handling-indexes).

 Example:

 	/*
 	For this example, to ease understanding, let's consider data in a flat CSV format (with header row):

-	DIM1,DIM2,Observation Value,ATTR1,ATTR2,ANNOT
-	DIM1_VALUE_1,DIM2_VALUE_1,105.6,ATTR1_VALUE_1,,ANNOT_VALUE1
-	DIM1_VALUE_1,DIM2_VALUE_2,105.9,ATTR1_VALUE_2,,
+	DIM1,DIM2,MEAS1,MEAS2,ATTR1,ATTR2,ATTR3,ANNOT
+	DIM1_VALUE_1,DIM2_VALUE_1,105.6,120.8,ATTR1_VALUE_1;ATTR1_VALUE_2,ATTR2_VALUE_1,,ANNOT_VALUE1
+	DIM1_VALUE_1,DIM2_VALUE_2,105.9,120.2,ATTR1_VALUE_1,ATTR2_VALUE_2,,

 	In SDMX-JSON, the observations are presented in a similar flattened way, but dimension and attribute values are replaced by their indices:
 	*/

 	"observations": {
-		"0:0": [105.6, 0, null, 0],
+		"0:0": [105.6, 120.8, ["ATTR1_VALUE_1","ATTR1_VALUE_2"], 0, null, 0],
-		"0:1": [105.9, 1]
+		"0:1": [105.9, 120.2, ["ATTR1_VALUE_1"], 1]
 	}

 	/*
 	Observation 1: "0:0" corresponds to the 2 indices for "DIM1":"DIM1_VALUE_1", "DIM2":"DIM2_VALUE_1"
+	               The measures for this observation are:
+		         105.6
+		         120.8
+	               The attributes for this observation are:
+	                 "ATTR1": "ATTR1_VALUE_1", "ATTR1_VALUE_2"
+			 "ATTR2": "ATTR2_VALUE_1" (0 is the index of the corresponding element in the attribute's "values" array) "ATTR2": null (null is used as placeholder before the next array position for the following annotation) The annotation for this observation is:
+		         "ANNOT": "ANNOT_VALUE1" (0 is the index of the corresponding element in the annotation array) Observation 2: "0:1" corresponds to the 2 indices for "DIM1":"DIM1_VALUE_1", "DIM2":"DIM2_VALUE_2" The measures for this observation are:
+		         105.9
+		         120.2
-	               The value for this observation is: 105.6 The attributes for this observation are:
+	               The attributes for this observation are:
 	                 "ATTR1":"ATTR1_VALUE_1"
-	                 "ATTR2":"ATTR2_VALUE_1" (because this is the default value) The annotation for this observation is: "ANNOT":"ANNOT_VALUE1" Observation 2: "0:1" corresponds to the 2 indices for "DIM1":"DIM1_VALUE_1", "DIM2":"DIM2_VALUE_2" The value for this observation is: 105.9 The attributes for this observation are:
-	                 "ATTR1":"ATTR1_VALUE_1"
-	                 "ATTR2":"ATTR2_VALUE_1" (because this is the default value) */
+			 "ATTR2":"ATTR2_VALUE_2" (1 is the index of the corresponding element in the attribute's "values" array) */

 	"dimensions": {